 Performance Video: Many of their videos involved performances as a part of the action, but the video for "One Step Beyond" (the first they made) was just a straight performance and nothing else.
 The cheap'n'cheerful vid for "Night Boat to Cairo" is another prime example.

-Record Producer: the prolific production duo of Clive Langer and Alan Winstanley originally came together to work on One Step Beyond.
+The prolific production duo of Clive Langer and Alan Winstanley originally came together to work on One Step Beyond.
 They also produced all of Madness' subsequent albums apart from The Dangermen Sessions.

 Graham "Suggs" McPherson produced The Farm's hits "Groovy Train" and "All Together Now".